Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 While Delmar offers more affordable memory care options compared to some other Delaware cities, it still falls within the range of typical costs seen statewide, with the specialized care in memory care homes driving the higher expenses compared to general assisted living and independent living arrangements.

-Delmar Nursing & Rehabilitation Center specializes in providing memory care services in Sussex county, Delaware.
-It can accommodate a maximum of 109 dementia residents.
-Delmar Nursing & Rehabilitation Center provides luxurious amenities that include independence-focused care, staff nurses trained in dementia care and custom memory care programs and activities to any seniors who reside in Delmar, DE and nearby areas.
-Delmar Nursing & Rehabilitation Center is situated at 101 E. Delaware Avenue, 19940 zip code and may allow Medicaid and Medicare to pay for some costs associated with its care.
+Delmar Nursing & Rehabilitation Center excels at providing Alzheimer’s care in Sussex county, Delaware.
+It can accommodate no more than 109 dementia residents.
+Delmar Nursing & Rehabilitation Center provides luxurious amenities that include scheduled transportation, promoted socialization and special dementia programs to lower anxiety to any seniors who reside in Delmar, DE and nearby areas.
+Delmar Nursing & Rehabilitation Center is situated at 101 E. Delaware Avenue, 19940 zip code and can possibly allow Medicaid and Medicare to pay for some costs associated with its care.

 In Delmar, Delaware, memory care services, which are typically provided in specialized facilities or units for individuals with Alzheimer’s disease, dementia, or other cognitive impairments, are often an essential part of long-term care.
 However, the question of how to pay for memory care can be complex, especially since Medicare, the federal health insurance program for seniors, has specific limitations on coverage for these services.